 Motorists turning left at intersections often cause crashes with motorcycle riders by failing to yield the right of way.
 The smaller profile of a motorcycle makes it more difficult to accurately judge their speed, and drivers often pull out in front of a biker, causing a collision.
-Sadly, after causing the crash, the motorist could try to pin the blame on the injured motorcyclist.
+Sadly, after causing the accident, the motorist could try to pin the blame on the injured motorcyclist.

 Defenses a Motorist Could Raise After Improperly Turning Left